aaronparker/aaronparker.github.io/_posts/2017-03-15-netscaler-azure-ad-conditional-access.md

 ## Callback URL

-[Update 19/03/2017] I ran into an issue whereby the StoreFront page would display &#8220;Cannot Complete your Request&#8221; after successfully logging in.
+[Update 19/03/2017] I ran into an issue whereby the StoreFront page would display "Cannot Complete your Request" after successfully logging in.
 The following error was displayed in the Citrix Delivery Services event log on the StoreFront server:

 > A CitrixAGBasic Login request has failed.
 > Citrix.DeliveryServicesClients.Authentication.AG.AGAuthenticatorException, Citrix.DeliveryServicesClients.Authentication, Version=3.9.0.0, Culture=neutral, PublicKeyToken=null